NoSQL Document Store Visualizations

 nosql document store: mapping the nosql schema to a graph structure

-Mapping to a network structure with Blueprints
+Mapping to a graph structure with Blueprints

-One tool to help with the conversion of a flat structure into a complex interconnected network structure is the Blueprints API.
+One tool to help with the conversion of a flat structure into a complex interconnected graph structure is the Blueprints API.
 Part of the Tinkerpop open source graph computing framework, the Blueprints API provides a set of interfaces between NoSQL and Graph databases.

 NoSQL Visualization infrastructure